LaCie: Designers

 Le Coq hard drive designed by Neil Poulton.

-During the 1980s, little attention was paid to design aesthetic of computers and peripherals to it.

-Design – if any – was minimalistic, and tended towards beige metal boxes with no frills.

-Because d2's original target market was Apple Macintosh users – many who tended to work in creative, artistic professions – such as designers, printers, digital video artists, etc., d2 tailored its products much more carefully – by offering "designer drives" to satisfy the tastes of these "content creators" than other manufacturers were doing.

-Prior to the électronique d2 buyout in 1995, Ziba Design, in Portland Oregon, designed the majority of LaCie's products, including the award winning Joule tower, the Cirrus and the Tsunami drive.
+Prior to the électronique d2 buyout in 1995, Ziba Design, in Portland Oregon, designed the majority of LaCie's products, including the award-winning Joule tower, the Cirrus and the Tsunami drive.
 By 1995 LaCie had won awards for industrial design for every external storage product they introduced.

 In Paris, France, électronique d2 began to make a name for itself as early as 1991 by hiring industrial designers like Philippe Starck and Neil Poulton.
 The emphasis was on ergonomics, distinctive moulding and some radically different designs.

 The French designer Philippe Starck designed three products for the company: "K1", "Apollo" and "Tokyo".
 These three "toaster" drives were manufactured in gravity-cast, hand polished aluminium and gained their nickname because of a passing resemblance to 1950s chrome toasters.
 Neil Poulton and Christophe Pillet, then Starck employees and both future LaCie designers, ran the projects.
 A fourth Starck-designed product was completed to model stage in 1992 but was never manufactured.